Jack-cky/SupermarketScanner/README.md

 <!-- SECTION 2 -->
 <a name="2"></a>

-## System Development: Training a YOLO Model through Transfer Learning
+## Transfer Learning with Online Images
 This project employs a pre-trained YOLO v8 model that has been trained on the COCO dataset.
 However, this model is not directly applicable to our specific domain.
 To address this limitation, we need to gather our own images by searching online and apply transfer learning to enhance our supermarket product recognition system.
 As a proof of concept (PoC) project, we selected eight common items: blueberries, bread, chicken, eggs, juice, melon, sushi, and watermelon, collecting 55 images for each item.

 To label these images, we utilised [Roboflow](https://universe.roboflow.com/jack-chan-edpdi/supermarketscanner), which provides a user-friendly interface.
 Due to the limited number of images, it is challenging to train a decent model that can accurately detect items.
 Therefore, we applied augmentation to the training data using various image transformations, effectively tripling the number of training examples.